 Data Elements for Students Who Are Transgender

-Transgender refers to individuals whose gender identity is different from what is assumed based on their sex assigned at birth, and/or whose gender expression is different from the way certain genders are stereotypically expected to look or behave.
-This is an umbrella term for a variety of gender identities and expressions with which an individual may identify.
+A student who is transgender is a student whose gender identity is different from what is assumed based on their sex assigned at birth, and/or whose gender expression is different from the way certain genders are stereotypically expected to look or behave.
+In this sense, transgender serves as an umbrella term for a variety of gender identities and expressions with which a student may identify.

 Data Element Information